Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

 \Section{Related Work}

-\textbf{Verifiable Machine Learning:} A number of techniques has been proposed for enabling verification in RL setting~\cite{zhu2019inductive,kazak2019verifying,verma2019imitation,li2019formal}.
+\textbf{Verifiable Machine Learning:} RL algorithms are notoriously hard to debug and verify \cite{van2017challenges, amir2021towards}.
+A number of techniques has been proposed for enabling verification in RL setting~\cite{zhu2019inductive,kazak2019verifying,verma2019imitation,li2019formal}.
 One existing approach synthesizes a program that approximates an RL policy~\cite{zhu2019inductive}.
 The program acts as a shield, and their technique coordinates between using the shield program and original policy, which in combination provide safety guarantees.
 Instead of using a programmatic policy as a shield, another approach~\cite{verma2019imitation} creates a programmatic policy that can replace neural network policy altogether.
+Niu et al. \cite{niu2020toward} provide a general framework that leverages the success of verifiable and safe model-free RL in learning high performance controllers.
+Another system for verification of deep RL agents is presented in \cite{kazak2019verifying}.
+A hybrid RL agent framework that produces high-level autonomous verifiable behavior for unmanned vehicles is introduced in \cite{wang2019towards}.
+An abstraction approach, based on interval Markov decision processes, that yields probabilistic guarantees on accuracy of policy's execution, and presents techniques to build and solve different kind of control problems using abstract interpretation, mixed-integer linear programming, entropy-based refinement, and probabilistic model checking is presented in \cite{bacci2022verified}.

-Our work differs in that we propose a pure machine learning technique that is verifiable, and which is applicable even outside of the RL setting.
+Compared to the other approaches, in this paper we propose a pure machine learning technique that is verifiable and applicable even outside of the RL setting.
 There has also been recent work on verification of random forests and tree ensembles~\cite{tornblom2020formal,tornblom2018formal}.
-Such approaches might be useful in our future work\XComment{in which we would try} to extend verification from \MOETHard to general \MOET models.
+Such approaches might be useful in our future work to extend verification from \MOETHard to general \MOET models (which we describe later).